 The lugger’s role in the van crew is to carry or drag trees to the van and pack them in.
-Usually the driver and/or the navigator will help.
-At the very least, it is useful if someone opens the van doors while the lugger finds and brings the tree to the van.
+Usually the driver, navigator and lugger on a van work as a team.
+When the van arrives at a street with lots of trees to collect, everyone often jumps out and helps to find the trees and drag them back.
+At the very least, it is useful if someone hops out and opens the van doors while the lugger finds and brings the tree to the van.
 If you are not getting the help you need from your crew, ask!
 If you find a tree is too heavy to easily move by yourself, ask for help!
 Do not attempt anything that might result in injury.

-The lugger’s role at the collection site is to help unload the vans when they arrive, and drag and stack trees at the site.
+If we have enough volunteers, we assign some extra luggers to each shift, who head to the collection site, and help unload the vans and stack the trees.
 Trees also need to be cleaned of any decorations, plastic tags or netting, and anything that isn’t a tree needs to be set aside for separate disposal.
+If a van lugger needs a rest, or something to eat, they can swap places with one of the collection site luggers.

 Safety is our top priority.
 After that, the main focus is accuracy.
 Your navigator will know what addresses have ordered collections, and how many trees we have to collect.
 It is very important that we collect all the trees that have been ordered, but no others.
 There may be many trees out for collection; only some of them are ours.
 We must collect ours, and no others.
 If there is any doubt, err on the side of caution, and consult your navigator.